-While Trump rages, McConnell says he would have to hold Senate impeachment trial
+Trump rages, McConnell says 'no choice' on Senate trial if House moves to impeach

 Senator Mitch McConnell appeared to put to rest speculation that he would use his position to derail any impeachment effort by the Democratic-led House by avoiding a trial at all.
 The Republicans control the Senate and have been largely muted about the allegations and inquiries into fellow-Republican Trump.

-The House initiated an impeachment inquiry against Trump last week after a whistleblower report raised concerns that he tried to leverage nearly $400 million in U.S. aid in exchange for a political favor from Ukraine’s leader.
+The House initiated an impeachment inquiry against Trump last week after a whistleblower report raised concerns that Trump tried to leverage nearly $400 million in U.S. aid in exchange for a political favor from Ukraine’s leader in July.

-Three House committees said a subpoena for documents had been sent to Trump’s lawyer Rudy Giuliani.
-Giuliani, a former New York Mayor, had said on television that he asked the government of Ukraine to “target” former Vice President Joe Biden, who is a potential Democratic candidate to run against Trump in the 2020 election.
+Three House committees on Monday said a subpoena for documents had been sent to Trump’s lawyer Rudy Giuliani.
+Giuliani, a former New York mayor, had said on television that he asked the government of Ukraine to “target” former Vice President Joe Biden, who is a potential Democratic candidate to run against Trump in the 2020 election.

+U.S. Secretary of State Mike Pompeo took part in the July 25 phone call between Trump and Ukrainian President Volodymyr Zelenskiy, the Wall Street Journal reported, something also likely to draw the attention of House investigators.

 If the House approves bringing charges, known as “articles of impeachment,” against a president the process moves to the Senate which has a trial.